Skip to main content

 Could you demonstrate governance oversight if your organisation was challenged?

-Answer 10 questions to assess whether your governance arrangements provide defensible evidence of the reasonable steps required under the Privacy Act.
+Answer 10 questions to assess whether your governance arrangements provide defensible evidence of the reasonable steps expected under the Privacy Act.

 Governance & Oversight Assessment